andrew-kurtz-inin/Z-Force/DunningNotification/README.md

 This Z-Force Sample Code package provides a reference implementation that allows Invoice Dunning Email Notifications capability.

-A Dunning Notification Service Apex job contained in this package can be scheduled to do the following:
+A Dunning Notification Service Apex job in this package can be scheduled to do the following:

    * Look through all invoices having balance > 0 and are past due, grouped by billing account ID
    * Calculate how many days the invoice has been past due, and group them into different dunning phases